 Noise defines the undesired signal within the signal bandwidth which arises due to physical processing in the amplifier.
 A parameter called noise figure is used to measure the impact of noise which is typically around 5dB.

 SOA amplifier is the economic, high-performance solution for long-hual WDM networks.
 SOA amplifier, due to its features, can be used in Booster and in-line amplification, optical network, general purpose test and measurement and fiber sensing.
 However, it also has its limit.
 In semiconductor optical amplifiers, electron-hole recombination occurs which will affect the performance of the whole line.
 FS offers EDFA, SOA, Raman optical amplifiers of excellent quality and price.
-For more detailed information, please feel free to contact us.

 Original Source: Semiconductor Optical Amplifier